contractlevel/sbt/README.md

 ### Owner

 - Can assign and revoke admin roles.
-- Can set the base URI for token metadata.
+- Can set the contract URI for token metadata.

 ### Admins